Saturday, 22 May 2010

 Australian (ASX 200) stock market including the cyclically adjusted price earnings ratio (PE10 or CAPE) – May 2010 Update

 Chart 1 plots the ASX 200 PE10.
 Key points this month are:

 Chart 2 plots further reinforces why I am using this method.
-While the R^2 is low at 0.1579 there appears to be a trend suggesting that the return in the following year is dependent on the ASX 200 PE10 value.
-Using the trend line with a PE10 of 19.3 results in a 1 year expected earnings projection of 12.7%.
-The correlation of the data in chart 2 is -0.40 up from -0.39 last month.
+While the R^2 is low at 0.1566 there appears to be a trend suggesting that the return in the following year is dependent on the ASX 200 PE10 value.
+Using the trend line with a PE10 of 16.49 results in a 1 year expected earnings projection of 15.7%.
+The correlation of the data in chart 2 is -0.40.

 Chart 3 plots Real (after inflation) Earnings and Real Dividends.
 Dividends and Earnings both remain below the trend line but have now both started rising again since the lows in February 2010.
-Earnings have also started to depart from Dividends which means companies are now starting to retain some profits for investment in future business growth.
+Earnings also continue to depart from Dividends which means companies continue to retain profits for investment in future business growth.